oppia/oppia-web-developer-docs/Developing-new-features-with-feature-gating.md

 ### How to use feature flags?

 Say you are working on a large scale user-facing feature that will take multiple PRs to fully implement.
-The following is the recommended way to use feature flags in such a scenario (*this is the development workflow we expect developers to follow when it comes to employing the use of feature flags*):
+In such a case, please use feature flags to gate your feature appropriately by carefully following the steps listed below:

 1. The very first PR you make must include changes that add a new feature flag to the codebase, meant to be used with this new feature.
 The feature flag must be placed in the DEV stage.
 Every single user-facing aspect of the feature -- whether frontend or backend -- must be gated behind the feature flag (both in the first PR, and all the following ones as well).
 This is to ensure that the feature is not visible to the user until it is fully implemented and ready for production.